rulecom/woorule/README.txt

 You can embed a Newsletter sign-up form in your posts, or on any page with a simple shortcode `[woorule]`

-You can also customize the subscribe form with the shortcode options:
+You can also customize the sign-up form with any of the following shortcode options:
 `
-[woorule text="This is a new title text" button="New submit button text!" success="New Success message"] `
+[woorule title="Custom Title" placeholder="Custom Placeholder Text" button="Custom Button Text" success="Custom Success Message" tag="Custom Tag"]
+`
+The `tag` field will be applied to the subscriber when the form is submitted.
+If no tag field is used a `Newsletter` tag will be applied by default.

 == Frequently Asked Questions ==